valhalla/valhalla-docs/matrix/api-reference.md

 | `locations` | The specified array of lat/lngs from the input request.
 | `units` | Distance units for output.
 Allowable unit types are mi (miles) and km (kilometers).
 If no unit type is specified, the units default to kilometers. |

-#### Return Codes and Conditions

-Please refer to the [Valhalla API HTTP Return Codes](https://mapzen.com/documentation/valhalla/api-reference/#return-codes-and-conditions).

-#### Test Utility
+See the [HTTP return codes](https://mapzen.com/documentation/turn-by-turn/api-reference/#return-codes-and-conditions) for more on messages you might receive from the service.

+## Sample matrix demonstration

-Please examine our [online utility](http://valhalla.github.io/demos/matrix/) and [sample code](https://github.com/valhalla/demos/tree/gh-pages/matrix) that demonstrates integration of the Time-Distance Matrix into a map and a table.
+If you want to see the results of the Time-Distance Matrix service, try this [sample demonstration utility](http://valhalla.github.io/demos/matrix/) and [code](https://github.com/valhalla/demos/tree/gh-pages/matrix) that shows integration of the Time-Distance Matrix results into a map and a table.